boddhisattva/wiki_ideas_with_comments/README.md

-Sample Rails 4.1.4 app using ruby 2.1.2.

-This app is up and running on heroku(wrt the work done so far) - http://nameless-fortress-8002.herokuapp.com/users/sign_in
+A sample app built on Rails 4.1.4 app using Ruby 2.1.2 having Gollum with Disqus commenting.
+Only admin users created via seeds.rb(for now) can create new ideas.